-Stories are circulating that the Wynn Golf Club will shut it down by the end of the year or even summer.
-Here’s my take/rant:
+Stories are circulating that the Wynn Golf Club will shut down.

 NO LONGER OPEN FOR BUSINESS